dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 # └──────────┴───────────────┴─────────────────────┴──────────────────────┴───────────────────────┴───────────┘
 ```

-Once pipeline exits the in-memory instance of database will be destroyed.
+Once you python script exits the in-memory instance of database will be destroyed.

 This destination accepts database connection strings in the format used by [duckdb-engine](https://github.com/Mause/duckdb_engine#configuration).